 1. In principle, any liquid can be used as a solvent.
-However, the number of commonly used solvents is severely restricted.

-2. They include a few hydrocarbons, chlorinated hydrocarbons, a few ethers, esters, alcohols, amide derivatives, sulphoxides, etc. liquid ammonia, carbon disulfide and of course water, are also frequently used as medium to carry out synthesis.
+However, the number of commonly used amide derivatives, sulphoxides, etc. liquid ammonia, carbon disulfide and of course water, are also frequently used as medium to carry out synthesis.

+2. They include a few hydrocarbons, chlorinated hydrocarbons, a few ethers, esters, alcohols, solvent for a reactiondepends on the following factors.

 3. Solvent is usually considered to be an inevitable component of a reaction.
-The suitability of a solvent for a reaction depends on the following factors.
+The suitability of a a.

-a.
 A solvent should be selected for a new reaction based on its physical and chemical properties.